 Please note that all projects are still in the planning stage and are liable to change.

-Dartmouth’s Mayflower Trail will tell a local story, and its relationship with the wider voyage undertaken by the Pilgrims.
-Visitors and residents alike will be walking in the footsteps of the Pilgrims.
+Dartmouth’s Mayflower Heritage Trail will tell a local story, and its relationship with the wider voyage undertaken by the Pilgrims.
+It will paint a picture of C17th Dartmouth, as it was when the Pilgrims sailed into the harbour in 1620.
 There will be well-presented educational content, including a digital app to enhance the story.
 Dartmouth’s Trail is linked to the National Mayflower Trail that will chart the story of the Pilgrims from their birthplaces to their settlement in the New World.

 The Trail will consist of three sections: